 If you are working with you Silhouette vinyl cutter, using the right font can make or break your design.

-That’s why you want to have plenty of Silhouette Studio fonts available to you!
+That’s why you want to have the best fonts for vinyl cutting available to you!

 When you are just starting out, you will have the choice of using several fonts that are already installed and in your computer’s fonts directory.

 But if you are following some tutorials that explain how to use the Silhouette Studio software, you might quickly notice that you don’t have the same fonts available.